 Which tomatoes should you grow?
-Here is the HarvestToTable.com list of the most popular, easiest growing, and easiest to find tomato varieties.
+Here is a roundup of the most popular, easiest growing, and easiest to find tomato varieties.
 Keep this list handy when ordering seeds or going to the garden center.
-This list should help you find the right tomatoes for you and your family's needs, and it will help you time the planting of your tomatoes.
+This list should help you find the right tomatoes for you and your family’s needs, and it will help you time the planting of tomatoes for the coming season.

 To use the lists below, here are some abbreviations and explanations:

 Open-pollinated (OP) or Hybrid (H) Tomatoes.
 Look for the note in the charts next to the varietal name.
 Tomatoes can be divided into two basic types: open-pollinated and hybrid.
-Open-pollinated (OP) tomatoes pollinate themselves and produce offspring just like themselves, in looks and taste.
+Open-pollinated (OP) tomatoes pollinate themselves and produce offspring just like themselves in looks and taste.
 Hybrid (H) tomatoes are a cross between two varieties which can occur on purpose or by accident.
-Plant breeders cross-pollinate differing varieties to create plants with with specific attributes.
-The difference is important for several reasons; one important consideration for you is if you intend to save the seed from one or two of your tomatoes at the end of the season and hope to use them next year to start a new garden.
-You can with open-pollinated seed; you can't with hybrid seed.
-Hybrid seed will not grow true.
+Tomato breeders cross-pollinate differing varieties to create plants with specific attributes.
+The difference between open-pollinated and hybrid is important for several reasons; one important consideration for you is if you intend to save the seed from one or two of your tomatoes at the end of the season and hope to use them next year to start a new garden.
+You can with open-pollinated seed; you can’t with hybrid seed.
+The hybrid seed will not grow true.

 Notable among open-pollinated tomato varieties are heirloom tomatoes or old-fashioned tomatoes.
-Heirloom tomatoes have been around for more than 50 years and include dozens and dozens of plants that have very desirable natural mutations or traits.
+Heirloom tomatoes have been around for generations and include dozens and dozens of plants that have very desirable natural mutations or traits.
 Heirloom tomato varieties are often well-suited to a particular climate or region.

 Disease resistant notes.
 Disease-resistant varieties are identified by a letter code which will be found on seed packets or transplant identification stakes: “V” (verticillium wilt), “F” (fusarium wilt), “N” (nematodes–microorganisms that cause root cankers); and “T” (tobacco mosaic virus).
 Resistant varieties are noted after the variety name of each tomato in the chart below.

 Indeterminate (I) varieties are vining plants that keep on growing, producing new clusters of flowers, and fruiting until the first frost.
-These plants tend to be continuoous producers but they can grow unwieldly and will require staking, caging, or trellis growing.
+These plants tend to be continuous producers but they can grow unwieldy and will require staking, caging, or trellis growing.

 Days.
 The days listed in these charts are the number of days to maturity or harvest from the time of seed sowing.
 But this time is under optimal seed starting conditions–meaning a soil germination temperature of 85°F. If you are sowing seed in the garden or in less than optimal circumstances add 5 to 10 days or more to this number.